-The Securities and Exchange Commission (SEC), our cop on the Wall Street beat, is tasked with the important mission to (1) protect investors; (2) maintain fair, orderly, and efficient capital markets; and (3) facilitate capital formation.
-As you consider the fiscal year (FY) 2025 Financial Services and General Government (FSGG) Appropriations bill, we urge you to fully fund the SEC with at least \$2.594 billion for its fiscal year (FY) 2025 budget.
+It is with this conviction that we write to you regarding the funding of the Securities and Exchange Commission (SEC).
+The SEC is our cop on the Wall Street beat, and is tasked with the important mission to (1) protect investors; (2) maintain fair, orderly, and efficient capital markets; and (3) facilitate capital formation.
+As you consider the fiscal year (FY) 2026 Financial Services and General Government (FSGG) Appropriations bill, we urge you to fully fund the SEC with at least \$2.594 billion for its fiscal year (FY) 2026 budget.